Murder Without Crime

 Murder Without Crime is a 1950 British crime film directed by J. Lee Thompson (his first film, credited as J. Lee-Thompson) and starring Dennis Price, Derek Farr and Patricia Plunkett.
-J. Lee Thompson also wrote the screenplay adapted from Double Error, his own successful West End play.
+J. Lee Thompson also wrote the screenplay, adapted from his successful West End play of the same title.

 Plot

 Following a bitter row, writer Stephen Holt (Derek Farr) walks out on his wife Jan (Patricia Plunkett) and goes to drown his sorrows at a nightclub.
 A drunken Steve ends up returning home with the club's wily hostess, Grena (Joan Dowling).
 Just then Jan calls, and announces she is returning that night to the flat.
 Steve attempts to get rid of Grena, but a fight ensues and he believes he has killed her.
 He quickly hides her body in an ottoman.
 Downstairs, the suave and sinister landlord Matthew (Dennis Price) hears the disturbance and goes to investigate.

 Matthew suspects the edgy Steve is hiding something, and during the night continually taunts his tenant.
 Stephen eventually confesses, but rather than calling for the police the landlord blackmails his tenant for an extortionate rent, and reveals his long-held affection for his tenant's wife.